Yainer Diaz Player Props: Astros vs. Dodgers

-The Houston Astros, including Yainer Diaz and his .641 slugging percentage over his past 10 games, battle starting pitcher Emmet Sheehan and the Los Angeles Dodgers at Dodger Stadium, Friday at 10:10 PM ET.
+On Saturday, Yainer Diaz (.605 slugging percentage in past 10 games, including four home runs) and the Houston Astros play the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
+First pitch is at 7:15 PM ET.

-He notched a home run while going 1-for-5 in his most recent game against the Mets.
+He had a hitless showing in his previous game (0-for-3) against the Dodgers.

 Yainer Diaz Game Info & Props vs. the Dodgers